Projects

 Optimization of the rate of convergence of diffusions.

-We study a method (see [Lelièvre et. al. J. Stat.
-Phys, 2013]) to accelerate the convergence of Stochastic Diffusion Processes through a perturbation of their drift term that does not alter the stationary distribution.
-This method is based on the connection between diffusion processes and the spectral gap of the Fokker-Planck operator, i.e. its first nonzero eigenvalue.
+We study the method described in [Lelièvre et al. J. Stat.
+Phys, 2013] to accelerate the convergence of Stochastic Diffusion Processes through a perturbation of their drift term that does not alter the stationary distribution.
+This method is based on the connection between diffusion processes and the spectral gap of the Fokker-Planck operator, i.e. its first non-zero eigenvalue.

 We study the problem of approximating eigenvalues of differential operators.
 We also solve the problem of finding the best perturbation, i.e. the one that leads to the maximal acceleration of convergence, with global optimization methods.